abalajiksh/website/content/posts/DIY-HPC-Grid-Cluster-Part-1.md

 The performance of i5-6500T is much faster than N5095 where the latter is a recent release than the former.
 So, all the Fujitsu Thin Clients turned out to be worker nodes.
 Terminology clarification: Controller node is the PC that builds the code into binaries, manages queue and users who submit the jobs to compute.
 Worker nodes are the ones doing heavy-lifting.
 I also own another Thin Client which I setup as a NAS device serving specific functions.
 This can serve as a centralized storage pool for data crunching of large files via a NFS share.
 You will see the messed up wiring and setup of these in the following image.

+I can use the Wake-on-LAN feature to remotely turn them off and on as necessary to conserve power.
+The total idle power consumption and peak power consumption is not yet determined but will report it on next article.

 ![](img/20240312_141055.JPG)

 Why I didn‘t go for ARM?
 The options and upgradability are limited, for I can go with multiple Raspberry Pis which is very underperforming and cannot be upgraded later.
 There is an announcement for Qualcomm‘s own Snapdragon X Elite ARM processor but I would have to wait till its release in June 2024.
 Even if I wait, I don‘t have any information about the types of hardware that will accompany it.
 So, due to uncertainty, I decided to drop ARM, even though most new supercomputers use ARM for their power efficiency.
 I know one can setup a single-node cluster to work with, and I briefly decided to exchange my M1 MacBook Pro for a Mac Mini to do the same since they run on ARM, the support for `slurm` is very limited.
 So, I waited it out to test my algorithms on ARM when a Thin Client for ARM is released.
 I could effectively try Microsoft‘s Volterra but support for Linux on that machine is experimental at best.